Who Gets the Farm? Property settlements where adult children are involved

-In this scenario, consider the situation of the next generation son or daughter that is now an adult and has been working the property owned by their parents for many years for limited financial return.
-There has always been the promise that by working the property rather than pursuing a life and employment elsewhere, one day the family property will be passed to them.
-Before the time comes when the farm is to be transferred to the next generation, the parent’s separate and need to resolve their own property settlement in a way that properly reflects the contributions that the parent’s themselves have made over many years.
-The son or daughter is left in the precarious position where their work may go unrecognised if the promise of the ownership of the farm left unfulfilled.
+Consider a scenario where the next generation son or daughter that is now an adult has been working on the property owned by their parents for many years for limited financial return.
+There has always been the promise that by working on the property rather than pursuing a life and employment elsewhere, one day the family property will be passed to them.
+However, before the time comes when the farm is to be transferred to the next generation, the parent’s separate and need to resolve their own property settlement in a way that properly reflects the contributions that the parent’s themselves have made over many years.
+The son or daughter is then left in the precarious position where their work may go unrecognised if the promise of the ownership of the farm is left unfulfilled.
 The arrangement which seemed to work so well when the family was intact now presents a difficult balancing between the property rights of the parents on the one hand and the legitimate promises made to the adult child on the other.

-There is a separate body of law outside of the Family Law process which recognises that in some situations the “legal” owner of a property may have done things or encouraged other people to believe that the legal ownership would not be relied on and that really the property belonged to them.
-If the legal owner is able to rely on their ownership of the property to sell up everything as part of their property settlement and give nothing back to the son or daughter that improved the farm by their own labour could result in an incredibly unfair outcome.
+There is a separate body of law outside of the family law process which recognises that in some situations the “legal” owner of a property may have done things or encouraged other people to believe that the legal ownership would not be relied on and that really the property belonged to them.
+If the legal owner is able to rely on their ownership of the property to sell up everything as part of their property settlement and give nothing back to the son or daughter that improved the farm by their own labour, it could result in an incredibly unfair outcome.

-The body of law that has been developed over many years to overcome that unfairness is referred to as the law of Equity.
+The body of law that has been developed over many years to overcome that unfairness is referred to as the law of equity.
 It is not like the Family Law Act that has been written by parliament.
-It has been built up over many years by Judges deciding cases where legal principles have been established to arrive at fair outcomes and which prevent legal owners from going back on their promises in a way which would be unconscionable.
+Rather, it has been built up over many years by judges deciding cases where legal principles have been established to arrive at fair outcomes and which prevent legal owners from going back on their promises in a way which would be unconscionable.

 The reality is that in farming cases, we often see a situation where the legal interest in the farm is sought to be challenged by an adult child to reflect what has already been substantial contributions over many years based on the promise of future ownership.

-In the Family Court and the Federal Circuit Court, the Court can, in appropriate circumstances, hear from and permit an adult child who has made contributions to the farming property, to be joined in their own right as a party to the proceedings between their parents.
+In the Federal Circuit and Family Court of Australia, the court can, in appropriate circumstances, hear from and permit an adult child who has made contributions to the farming property to be joined in their own right as a party to the proceedings between their parents.

 Again, what is most important is the facts and circumstances of each individual matter and how those facts are likely to be taken into account.
 Where there are third party rights involved, obtaining quality independent legal advice at an early stage can make a very big difference to the end outcome.